Table of Contents

 First let's point out some obvious performance pitfalls in the code above:

-• dyn Traits.
+.
 That's an easy one: virtual methods confuse pipelining, branch predictor and prevent inlining.
-Calling them several times for each pixel adds up very quickly.
+Calling them several times for each pixel adds up very quickly.- Recursion.

-• Recursion.
-Scene::ray_color is recursive but not tail recursive, so the compiler is unlikely to replace it with a loop, leaving us with a full-blown function call, stack frame allocating, argument passing, result returning and all that.
+is recursive but not tail recursive, so the compiler is unlikely to replace it with a loop, leaving us with a full-blown function call, stack frame allocating, argument passing, result returning and all that. - Generality.

 Now lets look again at the original game we're trying to clone: